jeceljr/baby8/examples/bla/bla.md

 ## Language

 All variables are global and have a single character as their names.
-Like VTL-2, certain characters (like # or ?) have side effects when read or when assigned a value.
+Like VTL-2, certain characters have side effects when read or when assigned a value.
+Even the characters that indicate operators can be used as valid variable names if they appear where a variable is expected.
 All variables hold 16 bit values.

 Spaces, tabs and newlines are simply ignored and with single letter variables wouldn't make a difference.
 They can be used for formatting.